nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   index and creates a `ShowCommandResult` with the student identified.

-* `MainWindow` receives the `ShowCommandResult` and displays the information and lab results of the identifed student.
+* `MainWindow` receives the `ShowCommandResult` and displays the information and lab results of the identified student.

 Step 2.
-The CS2100 TA key in `show 2`: The side panel is updated with the information and lab results of the student at index 2
+The CS2100 TA keys in `show 2`: The side panel is updated with the information and lab results of the student at index
+2

 Step 3.
 The CS2100 TA key in `show 3`: ProgrammerError will show an error message in the `resultDisplay`, warning the user